 Tick Data

-Ticks are found throughout Washington state and pose risks to both people and pets for tick-borne disease.
-Tick submissions from the general public provide important information on what tick species are encountered by the public and help determine the risk of tick-borne disease.
-Search WTN data to find information (tables, charts, and maps) on tick surveillance and other vector-borne disease data, such as West Nile virus.
+Ticks are found throughout Washington state and pose risks of tick-borne disease to both people and pets.
+Tick submissions from the general public provide important information on what tick species are encountered and help determine the risk of tick-borne disease.

 Why is tick data important?